 One of the major community voices to improve the quality of life is the Lawton/Fort Sill Community Coalition (LFSCC), which began in 1988 as the Lawton Public School’s Substance Abuse Committee.
-Later it was the Citizen’s Task Force for Drug-Free Community and later the Mayor’s Commission for a Responsible Drug-Free Community.
+Later, the Citizen’s Task Force for Drug-Free Community and later the Mayor’s Commission for a Responsible Drug-Free Community.
 These name changes reflect the current needs of Lawton/Fort Sill and the growth and development of our projects and their volunteers.
-Since its foundation, the Coalition has served the cities of Lawton, Fort Sill, and the overall Comanche County area.
-The primary mission of the LFSCC is to identify and implement proactive programs and strategies that will empower the community to develop healthy, responsible and involved individuals.
+Since its foundation, the Coalition has served Lawton, Fort Sill, and the overall Comanche County area.
+The primary mission of the LFSCC is to identify and implement proactive programs and strategies that will empower the community to develop healthy, responsible, and involved individuals.
 Partnerships with local organizations, countless hours of volunteer time, and strong membership commitment fuel the successful and effective activities of the LFSCC.

-Our goals are to reduce substance abuse in youth and adults and build a dynamic and effective collaborative effort with broad representation from all sectors of the community.
+Our goals are to reduce substance abuse in youth and adults and build a dynamic and effective collaborative effort with broad representation from all community sectors.

 We partner with Lawton Area Prevention Resource Center Sickle Cell Disease of Oklahoma, Lawton Public Library, Great Plains Tech Center, United Way of Lawton/Ft.
 Sill, NAMI, LPS PTA Council, Roadback, Inc., Southwestern Medical Health Center, Crimestoppers, OSU Extension, SAFY, Great Plains Resource and Referral, Comanche County Juvenile Bureau, OCCY, Lawton Public Schools, Lawton Police Department, Lawton City Council, Lawton Parks and Recreation, Treasure Lake Job Corp, Lawton Ft.
 Sill Youth Coalition, Local Churches, Cameron University, Local Businesses, CASA, Comanche County Health Department, Lawton Housing Association, Comanche County Memorial Hospital, and Jim Taliaferro Mental Health Center.